colleenkwilson/Me/README.md

 ## My Current Goals (refreshed September 2024)

-Objective | Timeline | Key-Result
+Goal | Timeline | Details/why
 ----- | ----- | -----
-Improve attractiveness of Blueleaf's product offering | Q2 2020 (Now) (Professional) | Evangelize our vision of the Augmented Advisor with a plan to validate in 2020.
-Close gaps - launch a rebalancing product that advisors can actually use and a mobile app clients can understand; evolve our platform for speed and flexibility, beginning with our data platform.
-Position Blueleaf as the company to go to for elegant, approachable solutions.
-Develop a reputation within the industry for being customer and market led (market friendly)
-Build & grow a high-functioning Product Development team | 2021 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week, Engineers know the market and business rationale, everyone at MANTL can demo MANTL
-Scale Blueleaf to best-in-class SaaS | 2019-2022 | Propel Blueleaf to $10M ARR
-Be a great human to others | 2020 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; call Mom more (and other friends/family members I value); be more patient, kind, present and optimistic.
-Spend 2 hrs per month volunteering (Greenwood Project, WIP).
-Be a physically/mentally healthier me | 2020 (Personal) | Meditate (use Calm) & workout 4x a week (goal: pilated hand stand).
-Pay it forward 2x a week.
-Facetime w niece + newphews 2x week.
-Travel more with Andrew.
-Practice hobbies that fulfill and resore me: reading and learning, gardening and working on my house, painting, cooking creative dishes and pickling things
-Grow my technical collaboration and product communication skills | 2020 (Personal/Professional) | Be a better partner to Engineering; spend 1 hr each day learning/exploring Products / product techniques to curate my own appraoch.
-Become one of the best product communicators - someone who can clearly define and articulate a product vision, strategy, and goals in a way that motivates action and inspires results.
-Better questions > answers
-Develop a strong Product network | 2020 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
-Have coffee/lunch with a Product executive 1x month.
-Develop strong partnerships in the Wealthtech space (outreach 2x month)
-Become a better writer and grow my vocabulary - use my voice | 2020 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech).
-Build a platform that I can use to voice more good and opportunity
-Never stop growing professionally | 5 Years | CPO (eventually CEO) and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano.
-Invest in female and minority founded and led businesses.
+<subject to revision once I start> Provide the most love financial experience for low-savings individuals | Next 3 years | Discover, deliver and champion a platform of flexible, high-integrity financial solutions for the low savings individual at Best Egg
+<subject to revision once I start> Build & grow a high-performing Product team at Best Egg | 2024+ | Create clarity, ownership and structure to support the growth of a high impact product team.
+Be a physically/mentally healthier me | 2024+ | Rebuild my core strength and stamina; increase muscle mass.Team “no back pain” by 2025
+Continue to grow in my craft and learn new technology | 2024+ | Build FairShare.ai (a GPT for modern household management based on the principles of Fair Play)
+Hold intentional space to prioritize my personal relationships just like my work | Ongoing | Plan an amazing Girls Trip for 2025, host friends for dinner 1x month, host 2 school gatherings per year to connect with the parents of Charlie's classmates
-Become the best at being a beginner | 5 Years | Growing in my career demands vulnerability and consistent growht and progress.
-I can only continue to grow and grow others by being a beginning again, and becoming very skilled in learning new things
+Become the best at being a beginner (writing) | Ongoing | Focus on creating vs consuming content.
+I can only continue to grow and grow others by being a beginner again, and becoming very skilled in learning new things, and accepting that they may not be easy or fun initially.
+My curret focus: Writing

 ## My expectations of folks who report to me
 * Please set up a healthy system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I hate surprises.
 You are not letting me down by communicating risks, and concerns.
 I will support you in solving them.